 The understanding of folded-Clos based interconnects in computer communication environments is insufficient: techniques for building truly nonblocking folded-Clos interconnects in computer communication environments have not been developed; it is unclear what the cost of such interconnects will be.
 Through theoretical analysis, this paper gives answers to these important questions.
 We investigate folded-Clos networks that are nonblocking in computer communication environments, develop techniques for building such networks, and establish nonblocking conditions for folded-Clos networks with distributed control under various routing schemes including deterministic routing and adaptive routing.
-The major results include the following.
+The major results include the following, which can be used in feasibility analysis for building nonblocking folded-Clos based interconnects under other constraints, and directly applied to build such interconnects.

-- With single-path deterministic routing, it is not cost effective to build nonblocking ftree(n + m, r) with $r \leq 2n + 1$.
-Using relatively small top level switches to build nonblocking ftree(n + m, r) is not effective. - With single-path deterministic routing, when $r \ge 2n+1$, the nonblocking condition for ftree(n+m,r) is $m \ge n^2$.
+- With single-path deterministic routing, it is not costeffective to build nonblocking ftree(n, m, r) with $r \leq 2n + 1$ .
+Using relatively small top level switches to build nonblocking ftree(n, m, r) is not effective. - With single-path deterministic routing, when $r \ge 2n+1$ , the nonblocking condition for ftree(n,m,r) is $m \ge n^2$ .
 Using single-path deterministic routing, $O(N\sqrt{N})$ port nonblocking interconnects can be constructed using O(N) N-port switches.
-Commonly used multi-path deterministic routing schemes have the same nonblocking condition as single-path routing. - With local adaptive routing where routes may adapt based on the information local to each switch, when $r \leq n^c$, where c is a constant, there exists a function $f(n) = O(n^{2-\frac{1}{2(c+1)}})$ such that the nonblocking condition for ftree(n+m,r) is $m \geq f(n)$.
+Commonly used multi-path deterministic routing schemes have the same nonblocking condition as single-path routing. - With local adaptive routing where routes may adapt based on the information local to each switch, when $r \leq n^c$ , where c is a constant, there exists a function $f(n) = O(n^{2-\frac{1}{2(c+1)}})$ such that the nonblocking condition for ftree(n,m,r) is $m \geq f(n)$ .
 Local adaptive routing allows using a smaller number of top level switches to achieve nonblocking communication in comparison to deterministic routing.